-• It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-West Borough Primary School will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+- It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
+Lady Joanna Thornhill (Endowed) Primary School will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Lady Joanna Thornhill (Endowed) Primary School will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Lady Joanna Thornhill (Endowed) Primary School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - O Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, extremism, misinformation, disinformation (including fake news) and conspiracy theories.

-- West Borough Primary School ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - West Borough Primary School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, extremism, misinformation, disinformation (including fake news) and conspiracy theories. - Contact: being subjected to harmful online interaction with other users.
+- O Contact: being subjected to harmful online interaction with other users.
 For example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (including consensual and non-consensual sharing of nudes and seminudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - West Borough Primary School recognises that technology and the risks and harms related to it evolve and change rapidly.
-The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment, which considers and reflects the current risks our children face online. - The Headteacher will be informed of any online safety concerns by the DSL, as appropriate.
-The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body. - The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - West Borough Primary School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with relevant policies, including but not limited to acceptable use policies, bring your own device (BYOD) policies, mobile and smart technology policies, and with appropriate safety and security measures in place.
+For example, making, sending and receiving explicit images (including consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - O Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Lady Joanna Thornhill (Endowed) Primary School recognises that technology and the risks and harms related to it evolve and change rapidly.
+The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment, which considers and reflects the current risks our children face online. - The Headteacher (DSL) will be informed of any online safety concerns.
+The named governors for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body. - The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Antibullying policy, Social Media policy, Acceptable Use and Behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Lady Joanna Thornhill (Endowed) Primary School uses a wide range of technology.
+This includes computers, laptops, iPads, tablets and other digital devices, the internet, SharePoint - and email systems. - All school owned devices and systems will be used in accordance with relevant policies, including but not limited to acceptable use policies, mobile and smart technology policy, and with appropriate safety and security measures in place.
+This may be accessed via our web site using the link: Policies and Guidance